cwchentw/lightweight-cms/src/README.md

-# Private Library of mdcms
+# Internal Library of mdcms

 ## For End Users

-This directory places the private library of mdcms.
+This directory places internal library of mdcms.
 Almost entirely, you don't require to modify anything here to use mdcms.

-## For Developers
+## For Contributors

-If you want to alter anything here, create a fork of mdcms and edit code over the forked repo.
-Later, you can push back your modifications and send us a pull request.
+If you want to alter anything here, create a fork of mdcms on GitHub and add your modification over the forked repo.
+You may push back your modifications and, optionally, send us a pull request.